elhamza9/django-news/README.md

 ## Django News
-This is a mini project to learn the Django Framework
+This is a mini project to learn the Django Framework , Docker & docker-compose

-### Description
+### Description of the Django App
 - The User signs up/in using Facebook
 - User can submit a new Topic
 - User can upvote a Topic